What is the Null Hypothesis™ initiative?

 The Null Hypothesis™ initiative was created to help researchers, institutions, advocacy groups and funders around the world shine light on important dark data.

 What is publication bias?

-Publication bias occurs when studies with positive results, which confirm the author’s original hypothesis, are favoured for write up and publication over null results.
+Publication bias occurs when studies with positive results, which confirm the author’s original hypothesis, are favored for write up and publication over null results.
 This results an incomplete picture of the overall research output - increasing the chance of drawing skewed conclusions from an incomplete public record.
-It can also impair due diligence for further research if previous studies, especially with null results are not analysed, reported and made discoverable.
+It can also impair due diligence for further research if previous studies, especially with null results are not analyzed, reported and made discoverable.

 Why is a complete picture of research so important?

 A complete view of research is vitally important on many levels.
 Patient safety depends upon this.
 Researchers, clinicians and patients rely on accurate reporting of drug development to make choices about participating in clinical trials, and in therapeutic decision making.
 Scientists need this information to best design new studies, taking into account what has already been discovered, and being able to do due diligence before they begin to design new studies, taking into account what has already been discovered, what has worked and what has not.
-Funders of biomedical and clinical research (philanthropics, taxpayers, industry) also rely on information being available to scientists and to grant reviewers so that spending on this vital research can be directed towards discovery and new therapies, while limiting waste and risks to patients.
+Funders of biomedical and clinical research (philanthropic, taxpayers, industry) also rely on information being available to scientists and to grant reviewers so that spending on this vital research can be directed towards discovery and new therapies, while limiting waste and risks to patients.

 Members of the Null Hypothesis™ initiative

 We invite biomedical and clinical research institutions, funders, societies and journals to join the Null Hypothesis™ initiative and benefit from a proven grass-roots approach to improved opportunity for publishing well-performed research studies with null or inconclusive results, and shine light on work that could otherwise remain undiscoverable.